rbajek/rasa-java-action-server/README.md

 To add your custom action, you can create a Java class which implement/extend an appropriate interface/class.
 Recommended package for your custom actions is ``io.github.rbajek.rasa.action.server.action.custom``.
 Afterwards, you have to register your custom action in ``io.github.rbajek.rasa.sdk.ActionExecutor``.

-**Tip:** If you want your custom action to be automatically registered, you action has to be as Spring component.
+**Tip:** If you want your custom action to be automatically registered, your action has to be as Spring component.

 **Attention:** action server contains two examples of custom actions: